sing-group/seda/seda-docs/source/operations.rst

  AAAAAGGCTCTCTCTC
  GGGGGGG

-The following example shows how sequences with a minimum overlapping of 4 in the input FASTA are merged. *Sequence1* and *Sequence3* have an overlapping region of 5 bases (*AAAAA*) in the highlighted area, thus they are merged in the first place.
-Then, the resulting sequence has an overlapping region of 8 bases with *Sequence2*, thus there is only one sequence in the output FASTA.
+The following example shows how sequences with a minimum overlapping of 4 in the input FASTA are merged. *Sequence1* and *Sequence3* have an overlapping region of 5 nucleotides (*AAAAA*) in the highlighted area, thus they are merged in the first place.
+Then, the resulting sequence has an overlapping region of 8 nucleotides with *Sequence2*, thus there is only one sequence in the output FASTA.

 Input: